 1. Treat before you punish.

-Never discipline your child for behaviors that are symptoms of attention deficit hyperactivity disorder (ADHD or ADD).
+Never discipline your child for behaviors that are symptoms of attention deficit hyperactivity disorder (ADHD).
 Opposition and defiance are sometimes neurological — not intentional.
 Once your treatment plan has impulsivity under control, you will know which acts are punishable.

 2. Exercise away hostility.